 - Generating ideas for the creation of a community hub for students through consultation and demonstrations of campus plan framework principles.

 - Articulating the aim of linking Campus East with Campus West and inviting ideas on how to achieve this.

 - Balancing the conservation of the original campus design while managing and enhancing the landscape for the future of the University.
 Part of Campus West has recently been designated a Grade II Registered Park and Garden by Historic England.
 The listing recognises that Campus West “successfully integrates a series of buildings within a carefully designed landscape”.

-- Exploring potential sites an improved campus nursery.
+- Exploring potential sites for an improved campus nursery.